Power for the women of Hardwick?

 Still to come...

-Later in the season we'll also be delving into Bess' status attributed to her wealth.
+We'll also be delving into Bess' status attributed to her wealth.
 Learn how she rose through the ranks to become the second most powerful woman in Elizabethan England, what her money was able to buy and what a savvy business woman she was.
 It's also the chance to take a closer look at some key items in Hardwick's collection, specifically the fascinating seadog table.